 During World War II, the government created a poster that showed a man swimming for his life as a boat sank behind him.
 The caption read: "A slip of the lip can sink a ship."
 The moral: don't tell government secrets, you could endanger soldiers' lives.

 Granted, for marketers, secrecy usually isn't a matter of life and death.
 Indeed, most of the time, marketers want their company's message spread as far and wide as possible.
 As a result, marketing professionals often forget that there are times when it is better to keep information under wraps.
 In today's competitive economy, the right corporate information can be worth thousands of dollars to your competitors, customers, and business partners.
-This month's column lists ten situations where your marketing department should avoid spreading the word.
+This article discusses ten situations where your marketing department should avoid spreading the word.

 1. Internal Reports